Broadband limits on stochastic length fluctuations from a pair of table-top interferometers

-\textit{Correlation analysis and averaging -} In \emph{QUEST}, the signals being probed are assumed to be stationary and correlated between the two interferometers.
-This allows for suppression of uncorrelated technical noises by performing cross-correlation and averaging between the outputs of the interferometers.
-The photon shot noise dominated time series signal from each interferometer is Fourier transformed and a frequency domain cross-correlation is calculated.
+\textit{Correlation analysis and averaging -} In QUEST, the target signals are assumed stationary and correlated between the two interferometers.
+Therefore, cross-correlation and averaging between the outputs of the interferometers can be performed to suppress uncorrelated technical and quantum noise.
+The photon-shot-noise dominated time series signal from each interferometer is Fourier transformed and a frequency domain cross-correlation is calculated.
 The cross-correlated spectra (CSD) are then averaged:

+where $S_{\mathrm{AA}}$, $S_{\mathrm{BB}}$ and $S_{\mathrm{AB}}$ are the power spectral densities (PSD) of interferometer A and B and their CSD, respectively while $F_{\mathrm{A}}$, $F_{\mathrm{B}}$ and $F_{\mathrm{A}}^{\dagger}$, $F_{\mathrm{B}}^{\dagger}$ are the one-sided Fourier transforms and their complex conjugates and $N$ is the total number of spectra being averaged and $n$ is index of the spectra.
+The total number of spectra $N$, that result from an observation period $T$ is a function of the frequency bin-width ($f_{\textrm{BW}}$) of the Fast Fourier Transform (FFT) performed, which follow the relation $N=T\times f_{\textrm{BW}}$.
+For the data presented an $f_{\textrm{BW}}$ of 15.25\,kHz is chosen, which is the smallest bin-width that can be process by the real-time data acquisition system that has been commissioned.